rperezsacardo/lab-file-upload/README.md

 [Tumblr](tumblr.com) is an ultra popular microblogging website.

-**A microblog is:**

-> A social media site to which a user makes short, frequent posts.

-This is easier shown than described, so check out [this tumblr](http://bestdogmemes.tumblr.com/) filled with funny dog memes.

 ### Iteration 1 | User Profile Pictures

-In the starter code, we've already provided a User model and the authentication logic.
+We've already provided a User model and the authentication logic.
 Unfortunately, the user doesn't have a profile picture.

 Fix the User Registration so that it allows the user to upload a file as their profile image.